exasol/virtual-schemas/doc/dialects/exasol.md

 # Exasol SQL Dialect

-Connecting to an Exasol database is the simplest way to start with virtual schemas.
+Connecting to an Exasol database is the simplest way to get started with Virtual Schemas.
-You don't have to install any JDBC driver, because it is already installed in the Exasol database and also included in the jar of the JDBC adapter.
+You don't have to install any JDBC driver, because it is already installed in the Exasol database and also included in the JAR of the JDBC adapter.

 ## Installing the Adapter Script

-Upload the last available release of [Virtual Schema JDBC Adapter](https://github.com/exasol/virtual-schemas/releases) to Bucket FS.
+Upload the latest available release of [Virtual Schema JDBC Adapter](https://github.com/exasol/virtual-schemas/releases) to Bucket FS.

 Then create a schema to hold the adapter script.